Firmware Power Saving: Using Auto-Dim and Sleep Functions

 Managing the Hierarchical State Machine

-Advanced firmware doesn't treat auto-dim and sleep as independent timers; it manages them as a hierarchical state machine.
-If an aggressive auto-dim (short delay) is set, it may actually prevent the device from ever entering a deeper, more efficient sleep mode because the inactivity timers are constantly being reset by the dimming transitions.
+Advanced firmware manages auto-dim and sleep as a hierarchical state machine.
+If an aggressive auto-dim (short delay) is set, it may prevent the device from entering a deeper sleep mode because the inactivity timers are constantly reset by the dimming transitions.

 The Pareto Frontier of Power

-Choosing the right settings involves finding the "Pareto frontier"—the optimal balance between responsiveness and power savings for your specific application.
+Choosing the right settings involves finding the "Pareto frontier"—the balance between responsiveness and power savings.
+These profiles are derived from scenario modeling using the Luminous Autonomy Runtime Predictor (internal heuristic model).

 Safety, Compliance, and Field Reliability

-Firmware power management must operate within strict safety boundaries.
-Lithium-ion batteries are subject to rigorous standards, including IEC 62133-2:2017 for safety and IATA Lithium Battery Guidance for air transport.
+Firmware power management must operate within safety boundaries.
+Lithium-ion batteries are subject to rigorous standards, including IEC 62133-2:2017 and IATA Lithium Battery Guidance.

 The Pre-Shoot Safety Checklist